cjlee112/pygr/doc/rest/reference/downloader.rst

 .. sectionauthor:: Christopher Lee <leec@chem.ucla.edu>

-The downloader module supports automatic download of resources, primarily for pygr.Data.
+The downloader module supports automatic download of resources, primarily for worldbase.
 It consists of several pieces:

 * :class:`SourceURL`: use this class to create a picklable reference to a resource that can be downloaded from a specific URL.

 * download_unpickler: Unpickling the
-  SourceURL object (e.g. when it is retrieved from pygr.Data) will trigger downloading of the resource from this URL, as a local file.
+  SourceURL object (e.g. when it is retrieved from worldbase) will trigger downloading of the resource from this URL, as a local file.
 That means that the unpickled form of the SourceURL is simply the local filename where the resource is now stored.